Nailim/plan9-rchistory/README.md

 ### install

+Installs to user folder $home/bin/rc and $home/bin/$objtype.

 `mk install`

+### uninstall

+Removes from user folder.

+`mk uninstall`

 ## usage

+**hist**

-For now, run hist command to print out the commands used in this terminal window (we'll call that local history).
-More to come.
+Run *hist* command to print out the commands used in this terminal window.
+By default it parses and prints history from the current terminal window (local history).
+To include history saved from all terminal windows (global history) use "-g" flag.
+To print out only global history use "-G" flag.

+**savehist**

+Run *savehist* command to parse and save current local history to global history, located in $home/lib/rchistory file.

+Define a *quit* function to save and exit the current terminal window by defining the following rc function in your user profile:

+`fn quit { savehist; exit }`

 ## faq